mirtio/mirtio.github.io/_posts/2014-09-09-redpitaya-ramdiskimg.md

 ## Packaging

-For packaging you may use the counter part script from [here][3].
+For packaging you may use the counterpart script `mkramdiskimg.sh` from [here][3].
 The same applies here as for the extraction script.
 Type

     wget https://mirtio.github.io/assets/mkramdiskimg.sh
     chmod u+x mkramdiskimg.sh